Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

 and asterisk pair is a
 multi line comment */

-// Here, you are creating a function that is called 'test'. void test() {
+// Here, you are creating a function that is called 'main'. void main() {
     // this line says that you have an integer called 'a' that has a value of 10.
     // note that almost every statement in XS is ended with a semi colon,
     // just like in english we use periods to indicate the end of a sentence.